namely/chief-of-state/docs/kubernetes-deployment.md

 ### Environment Variables

-Ensure the following env vars are set:
+The following env vars can be set in addition to the [general configurations](./configuration.md).

 | environment variable | description |
 | --- | --- |